-13.3.
-Security, Fraud and Corruption Security
+13.2 Security, Fraud and Corruption Security

-13.3.1.
-The Executive Director of Quality, Governance and Performance Assurance, on behalf of the Chief Executive, is the designated Security Management Director.
+13.2.1 The Executive Director of Quality and Chief Paramedic, on behalf of the Chief Executive, is the designated Security Management Director.
 He has specific responsibility for all security issues across the Trust, with the exception of Fraud and Corruption.

-Fraud and Corruption
+13.3 Fraud and Corruption

-- 13.3.2.
-In line with their responsibilities, the Chief Executive and Director of Finance shall monitor and ensure compliance with directions issued by the Secretary of State for Health on Fraud, Corruption and Bribery. - 13.3.3.
-The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist as specified by the NHS Counter Fraud and Corruption Manual and guidance.
-This may be provided through arrangements for internal audit. - 13.3.4.
-The Local Counter Fraud Specialist shall report to the Trust Director of Finance and shall work with staff in the Counter Fraud Authority in accordance with the NHS Counter Fraud and Corruption Manual. - 13.3.5.
-The Local Counter Fraud Specialist will provide a written report, at least annually, on counter fraud work within the Trust.
+- 13.3.1 In line with their responsibilities, the Chief Executive and the Director of Finance shall monitor and ensure compliance with directions issued by the Secretary of State on Fraud, Corruption and Bribery. - 13.3.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist as specified by the NHS Counter Fraud and Corruption Manual and guidance.
+This may be provided through arrangements for internal audit. - 13.3.3 The Local Counter Fraud Specialist shall report to the Trust Director of Finance and shall work with staff in the Counter Fraud Authority in accordance with the NHS Counter Fraud and Corruption Manual. - 13.3.4 The Local Counter Fraud Specialist will provide a written report, at least annually, on counter fraud work within the Trust.

-14. FINANCIAL GOVERNANCE
+14.0 FINANCIAL GOVERNANCE

-14.1.
-Financial Control
+14.1 Financial Control

-- 14.1.1.
-All financial transactions must make use of Trust finance and procurement processes and systems. - 14.1.2.
-All expenditure must be approved in line with the Scheme of Financial Delegation, and in accordance with the requirements set out for budget management and (where applicable) contract and tendering processes. - 14.1.3.
-A key principle of financial control is that approval should be obtained at the earliest stage of the procurement process (i.e. before expenditure is committed).
-This will normally be at the point of requisition, as detailed in Appendix 2. - 14.1.4.
-Once approval has been properly obtained and documented, further approval is not normally required unless there is a change in the transaction that invalidates the original approval.

-- 14.1.5.
-The Trust aims to take a risk-based approach to financial control.
+- 14.1.1 All financial transactions must make use of Trust finance and procurement processes and systems. - 14.1.2 All expenditure must be approved in line with the Scheme of Financial Delegation, and in accordance with the requirements set out for budget management and (where applicable) contract and tendering processes. - 14.1.3 A key principle of financial control is that approval should be obtained at the earliest stage of the procurement process (i.e. before expenditure is committed).
+This will normally be at the point of requisition, as detailed in Appendix 2. - 14.1.4 Once approval has been properly obtained and documented, further approval is not normally required unless there is a change in the transaction that invalidates the original approval. - 14.1.5 The Trust aims to take a risk-based approach to financial control.
 Therefore, unusual or high value transactions or commitments require a higher standard of scrutiny than low value or routine transactions and commitments.
-Managers are expect to follow this approach in making decisions about what authority to delegate and which transactions to review. - 14.1.6.
-More complete details of the processes and approach to be followed when incurring expenditure are set out in the guidance for Budget Management in Appendix 1, "Budget Holder Responsibilities", and Appendix 2, "Scheme of Financial Delegation.
+Managers are expected to follow this approach in making decisions about what authority to delegate and which transactions to review. - 14.1.6 More complete details of the processes and approach to be followed when incurring expenditure are set out in the guidance for Budget Management in Appendix 1, "Budget Holder Responsibilities", and Appendix 2, "Scheme of Financial Delegation.

-Annual Accounts and Reports
+14.2 Annual Accounts and Reports

-- 14.1.7.
-The Director of Finance, on behalf of the Trust will prepare annual accounts and other financial reports in accordance with the requirements of NHS Improvement and the Department of Health. - 14.1.8.
-The Trust's annual accounts will be audited by the external auditor (see 13.2) and scrutinised by the Audit and Risk Committee (see 13.1) prior to being presented for Board approval. - 14.1.9.
-The Trust's accounts will be published as part of an Annual Report, following guidance in the Treasury's Financial Reporting Manual (FReM), and the Manual for Accounts.
+- 14.2.1 The Director of Finance, on behalf of the Trust will prepare annual accounts and other financial reports in accordance with the requirements of NHS England and the Department of Health and Social Care. - 14.2.2 The Trust's annual accounts will be audited by the external auditor (see 13.2) and scrutinised by the Audit and Risk Committee (see 13.1) prior to being presented for Board approval. - 14.2.3 The Trust's accounts will be published as part of an Annual Report, following guidance in the Treasury's Financial Reporting Manual (FReM), and the Manual for Accounts.

-14.2.
-Banking, Treasury Management and Financing
+14.3 Banking, Treasury Management and Financing